just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Representing-Images.rst

     </p>
     <p><b>How are audio files digitized?</b>
     <br/>
     What about audio files?
 How are they digitized and converted to bits?
-Watch the following <a href="https://www.youtube.com/watch?v=ALFXrlrnAcI" target="_blank">video</a> for a summary of how audio files are converted from <b><span class="hover vocab yui-wk-div" data-id='analog'>analog</span></b> to digital format.  <b><span class="hover vocab yui-wk-div" data-id='Analog'>Analog</span></b> refers to data with values that change continuously, or smoothly, over time, like sound or music files.
+Watch the following <a href="https://www.youtube.com/watch?v=ALFXrlrnAcI" target="_blank">video</a> for a summary of how audio files are converted from <span class="hover vocab yui-wk-div" data-id='analog'>analog</span> to digital format. <span class="hover vocab yui-wk-div" data-id='analog'>Analog</span> refers to data with values that change continuously, or smoothly, over time, like sound or music files.
-    <span class="hover vocab yui-wk-div" data-id='Analog'>Analog</span> data is converted to a digital forms, 0s and 1s in binary, using a <span class="hover vocab yui-wk-div" data-id='sampling'>sampling</span> technique, which means measuring values of the <span class="hover vocab yui-wk-div" data-id='analog'>analog</span> signal at regular intervals (usually in time or space) called samples.
+    <span class="hover vocab yui-wk-div" data-id='analog'>Analog</span> data is converted to a digital forms, 0s and 1s in binary, using a <span class="hover vocab yui-wk-div" data-id='sampling'>sampling</span> technique, which means measuring values of the <span class="hover vocab yui-wk-div" data-id='analog'>analog</span> signal at regular intervals (usually in time or space) called samples.
 The samples are measured to figure out the exact bits required to store each sample.
 The use of digital data to approximate real-world <span class="hover vocab yui-wk-div" data-id='analog'>analog</span> data is a great example of abstraction!
     <br/>
 .. youtube:: ALFXrlrnAcI
         :width: 650